jochenjonc/blog-component-state/README.md

 If we now think about the `dispatch` method of `@ngrx/store` or our implemented `subscribe` and `next` calls, we realize that it is similar to working with `setter` and `getter`.

 But how can we go more declarative or even reactive?
-By providing something compose-able.
+**By providing something compose-able**

-Like the observable itself.
+Like an observable itself. :)

+By adding a single line of code we can go **fully declarative as** well as  **fully subscription-less**.

 **Declarative Interaction Service**
 ```typescript